Feerojkumar/ArthrexAR_Assignment/README.md

 ##  This sample project depends on below Unity packages:
 - [AR Foundation] (https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.1/manual/index.html) .
 For this project, AR Foundation Version 4.2.8
 * [Google ARCore XR Plug-in on Android] https://docs.unity3d.com/Packages/com.unity.xr.arcore@5.1/manual/index.html.
-FOr this project Version 4.2.8
+For this project Version 4.2.8

 ## How to use this AR Project
 - Connect your android device to the system.